 1917 - The WSPU changes its name to the Women's Party.

-1918 - The Representation of People Act is passed in February.
+1918 - The Representation of the People Act is formally approved on 6 February.
 The act gives the vote to all men over 21 and women over 30 who meet minimum property qualifications.

 1926 - Pankhurst returns to England and is chosen as the Conservative candidate for an east London seat, but her health fails before she can be elected.